 This is a concern that many parents have when a Co-parent does not reside in our country.
 When a Co-parent is a resident of another country that is reasonable to be concerned with whether or not the equivalent of a family court in Mexico or anywhere else would honor court orders from a Texas family judge.
 The reality is that there is no real way to predict if a court in another country will honor United States family court orders.

 This is important not necessarily from the perspective of the Hague Convention treaty that we discussed in the prior section of this blog post but more so when it comes to honoring conditions outlined in Texas family court orders.
-For example, if your ex-spouse were ordered by a Texas family court to pay child support to you it may or may not choose two orders what the court has said in Texas.
-If it believes that Texas does not have jurisdiction over you and your child but rather than it has jurisdiction the court in the other country will almost assuredly not honor The Texas family court orders.
+For example, if your ex-spouse were ordered by a Texas family court to pay child support to you, it may or may not choose two orders what the court has said in Texas.
+If it believes that Texas does not have jurisdiction over you and your child but rather than it has jurisdiction, the court in the other country will almost assuredly not honor The Texas family court orders.

-If you get into a situation where there is an international child custody dispute where your Co-parent has filed a lawsuit in another country then you have to hire an attorney to represent you in your interests in that foreign country.
-This doesn't mean that you will have to maintain an attorney in both countries until the end of the case but until you get the jurisdictional issues sorted out then it would be who've you to have representation in the other country.
+If you get into a situation where there is an international child custody dispute where your Co-parent has filed a lawsuit in another country, then you have to hire an attorney to represent you in your interests in that foreign country.
+This doesn't mean that you will have to maintain an attorney in both countries until the end of the case, but until you get the jurisdictional issues sorted out, then it would be who've you to have representation in the other country.
 Simply having someone with boots on the ground in the other location will provide you with an advantage over merely having someone who can file paperwork electronically or even through the mail.

 What should you do if you find yourself facing an international child custody situation?

-As I mentioned at the outset of today's blog post it is important for you two to already have a plan in mind if you are facing potential issues regarding international child custody.
-If you believe that your spouse may be planning to remove your child from the United States then you have to develop a game plan with an experienced family law attorney.
+As I mentioned at the outset of today's blog post, it is important for you two to already have a plan in mind if you are facing potential issues regarding international child custody.
+If you believe that your spouse may be planning to remove your child from the United States, you have to develop a game plan with an experienced family law attorney.
 Failing to do so could be the difference between a new child being placed in danger are being removed from our country without your permission.